josegallo/Udacity-Java-Programming/quiz7/README.md

-Implements a set of questions based on Inheritance.
+Implements a set of questions based in Inheritance.

 The super class Question has 3 subclasses: NumericQuestion, ChoiceQuestion and TrueFalseQuestion